sdiehl/wiwinwlh/tutorial.md

 worked example**, it is usually safe to assume that it is a RFC-style library and probably should be avoided.

-There are several authors who it is usually safe to assume have uploaded a stable and usable library.
-These include, but are not limited to:

-* Bryan O'Sullivan
-* Johan Tibell
-* Simon Marlow
-* Gabriel Gonzalez
-* Roman Leshchinskiy

 GHCi
 ----